 - Remember, it’s the frequency that matters more so than quality at this age, and it should be in the range of 2 to 3 times daily.

 - See your dentist twice yearly and ask for fluoride varnish applications.
 These are safe and effective.
-My favorite dentist is Sprout Pediatric Dentistry.
+My favorite dental clinics are Sprout Pediatric Dentistry and World of Smiles.

 For older children:

 - For ages 3 to 6 years: total safe fluoride dose not to exceed 0.5 mg per day = 2 pea-sized amounts of toothpaste total per day.
 (Recommended: 1/2 pea-sized amount 2-3 times daily)